apos/kstars_scripts/stellarmate/Readme.md

 Sometimes, it is wise to backup you home directory which contains your indi files and other stuff.
 Either, if you like to copy your settings over to a new device.
 Also you should backup your installation,.

-Do every step by hand (do not script this).
+Do every step by hand and line by line (do not script this).
 You could damage your installation.
 Depending if your are backing up or doing a restore, the target and source has another meaning.

 Hint: the ekoslive directory is just back uped, but should not be restored.